CraryPrimitiveMan/awesome-with-star/awesome/micromata_awesome-javascript-learning.md

 - [Setting up ES6](http://exploringjs.com/setting-up-es6.html) - Explains how to set up ES6 projects that are transpiled to ES5.
 - [ES6 Overview](https://ponyfoo.com/articles/es6) - Bullet point overview including in-depth articles.
 - [ES6 Katas](http://es6katas.org) - Learn ES6 by solving unit test online.
-- [Practical ES6](https://github.com/mjavascript/practical-es6) - eBook with practical examples and advices. :star:2033
+- [Practical ES6](https://github.com/mjavascript/practical-es6) - eBook with practical examples and advices. :star:2036
-- [30 seconds of code](https://github.com/Chalarangelo/30-seconds-of-code) - Useful ES6 snippets that you can understand in 30 seconds or less. :star:19686
+- [30 seconds of code](https://github.com/Chalarangelo/30-seconds-of-code) - Useful ES6 snippets that you can understand in 30 seconds or less. :star:19705

 ## DOM related

 - [DOM Enlightenment](http://domenlightenment.com) - A whole book about how to access an manipulate the DOM without a library.
 - [You Might Not Need jQuery](http://youmightnotneedjquery.com) - Get plain JavaScript code snippets (and see their jQuery equivalents).
+- [Traversing the DOM with JavaScript](https://zellwk.com/blog/dom-traversals/) - A tutorial featuring native methods to traverse the DOM.

 ## Node.js